UQ-RCC/hpc-docs/Bunya-User-Guide.md

 - Modules denoted as the default (D) are only the default in their module list, `/sw/auto/rocky8.6/epyc3/modules/all` or `/sw/local/rocky8.6/noarch/qcif/modules` for example.
 If a software is available as a module in more than one list then users are required to use the full module name (software/version).
 - Most system libraries and tools (gfortran, gcc, eigen, etc) are required to be loaded as modules.
 Users should check `module --show_hidden avail` if they get a *library not found error* to see if it is avialable via a module.

+**Please note:**
+- The modules in `/sw/auto/rocky8.6/epyc3/modules/all` will also be available on the `epyc4` compute nodes and names etc are identical.
+So there is nothing different do for modules in this list.
+Modules in `/sw/local/rocky8.6/noarch/qcif/modules` are also available on all `epyc4` compute nodes.
+- The GPU nodes will have different modules available and users are advised to log onto a GPU node via an interactive session to see which moduels are avialable for the specif GPU architectures.

+### Compilers

+- The GCC compilers are available via the `foss` modules.
+These contain the complete tool chain, which include the compiler, OpenMPI, FlexiBlas, FFTW and Scalapack.
+- Users should use `foss/2021a`, `foss/2022a` or `foss/2023a`
+- The Intel compilers are available via the `intel/2021a` module.
+It includes the compiler, IntelMPI and MKL.

 ### How to build your own software

+***IMPORTANT*** If you are building your own software, especially if you are compiling your own software, you need to be aware of the different architectures, `epyc3` and `epyc4`.
+Software built on an `epyc3` compute node will run on a `epyc4` compute node **BUT** software built on a `epyc4` compute node will not run on a `epyc3` compute node.
+If you want ease of use you need to make sure to compile on a `epyc3` compute node.
+If you want best performance you shold compile for a specific architecture but then need to request that architecture for your jobs.

 #### Building additional packages for R